zilishen/documentation/content/nms/admin-guides/maintenance/backup-and-recovery.md

 ---

-## Back Up and Restore App Delivery Manager deployed in a Kubernetes Cluster
+## Back Up and Restore NGINX Management Suite and modules deployed in a Kubernetes Cluster

 ### Back up App Delivery Manager deployed in a Kubernetes Cluster